 While the content is evolving, what remains constant is the obsession with contemporary printing processes and the ability to produce a vitally dynamic image, something that makes one feel they can pull the image off the printed sheet, or just dive into it.

 These are images of industrial age and earlier tools, imbued with the personalities, and maybe even thought processes of their makers.
 I'm interested in the workings of the mind that would have crafted these implements; a visual and task based approach far removed from the algorithmic constructs of the information age.
 My process involves both ends of the photographic technological spectrum.
 Starting with a large format camera and out of production instant negative film, I then scan the resulting negative and output an archival pigment print, bridging the gap between analog and digital in a fairly seamless manner.
 It is a wink and a nod to the disconnect both my and my parents generation have faced in the leap from an industrial and service based mindset into the present era.

 I REMEMBER WHO I WAS – Portraits of the Traumatically Brain Injured

 It has been said that empathy - the ability to understand and share the feelings of another - is at the heart of the photographic act.
 This portrait project, examining survivors of traumatic brain injuries (TBI), was inspired by interviews with returning war veterans, whose comments consistently touched on the frustration of their injuries being invisible, unlike the prosthetics and scars of their fellow soldiers.
 Their behaviors were often interpreted as laziness, lack of intelligence, or worse.

-These series and individual images are available in limited edition, 100% archival rag pigment prints of 39x29 and 24x18.
-I print all the images.
+These series and individual images are available in limited edition, 100% archival rag pigment prints.
+I print all the images myself.

 You may also contact me for commissioned children's portraiture.
 It's a craft I honed professionally and a discipline I truly love.
 My connection with the kids is genuine and it shows.